This is a draft for the book chapter

 1.2 Greater reality decides whether a critter succeeds in its chosen acts.There is a way in which we need to remember that a critter has limited control.
 A critter will not necessarily succeed in completing an act which it has chosen.
 Some physical reality not anticipated in the critter’s calculation may limit the extent to which an attempt succeeds.
 This limitation is reminiscent of our human experience, of course.

-The reader should remember this limitation because I may sometimes forget to add the necessary caveat.
 Sometimes I write about a critter "deciding to act" without adding the notice that success is not guaranteed for the critters attempt to act.

 2 The Critter’s CycleWe model the critter’s psychology as an infinite loop, a cycle which repeats itself as long as the critter lives.
 I sometimes refer to one of these cycles as a “moment” in the critter’s life.